Saša Radulović: 2017 presidential campaign

-Radulović initially did not prioritize running for president, as he first proposed that Saša Janković and Vuk Jeremić come to an agreement on a "united candidate" against Aleksandar Vučić.
+Radulović initially did not prioritise running for president, as he first proposed that Saša Janković and Vuk Jeremić come to an agreement on a "united candidate" against Aleksandar Vučić.
 In his case for uniting the opposition, Radulović argued that "Enough is Enough is the leader of the center, Vuk Jeremić is the new leader of the right of center, and Saša Janković - left of center."
 Večernje Novosti reported that Janković rejected the offer, while Jeremić's campaign allegedly did not respond.
-On March 2, 2017, Radulović announced his candidacy for the Serbian presidential election, only a month before the election.
+On 2 March 2017, Radulović announced his candidacy for the Serbian presidential election, only a month before the election.
 A week before the election, Nedeljnik published an essay written by Radulović, titled "When I become president", in an appeal to the voters.
 In the essay, he argued against party employment and outlines some of his ideas on welfare and taxes:

 Radulović ended up with 1.41% of the national vote.
 Vladimir Vuletić, a sociology professor at the University of Belgrade, commented that "after last year's parliamentary election, it seemed that [Radulović] represented some kind of future of the opposition.
 Now that ambition and hope has completely collapsed."

 Economic views

 Although Radulović was not able to pass his ideas through the government during his tenure as Minister of Economy, he elaborated on his economic views for B92's blog in June 2013, in a post called "Which economic measures do we need?".
 His post had seven sections, each devoted to a different topic.
-In the first section, titled "How to save the economy", he summarized some of his key points with the following:
+In the first section, titled "How to save the economy", he summarised some of his key points with the following:

 Later in the first section, he said that there should be "draconic" consequences for false financial reporting.
 He argued that all businesses in reconstruction should be sent to bankruptcy, except for public companies, for whom he wrote a deadline of three months should be given to list their financial responsibilities and their assets in exchange for reconstruction.
 He wrote that the Republic of Serbia's Fund for Development should be abolished, and argued against the creation of a development bank in Serbia.
-He wrote in favor of investment funds as an alternative to a development bank, and that the state should "offer them a portion of capital" in exchange for their investments.
+He wrote in favour of investment funds as an alternative to a development bank, and that the state should "offer them a portion of capital" in exchange for their investments.
 The first section was concluded with criticism for monopolies and corporate merging in Serbia.

 In the second section, he wrote about tax policy and compensation in public companies.
-He wrote that salaries in public companies should be reduced by 10 to 20 percent assuming no workers are laid off.
+He wrote that salaries in public companies should be reduced by 10 to 20 per cent assuming no workers are laid off.
 However, Radulović wrote that if workers are laid off, any salary reduction should take the layoffs in account such that the more layoffs, the less reductions in salary should be made.
 He called for the lowest tier of the value-added tax to be raised from 8% to 10%.
 For corporations, he wrote that taxes on corporate profits should be raised from 15% to 20%.